-This article discusses the licensing and the use of Microsoft Office 2003 Web Components.
+General information about the licensing and the use of Office 2003 Web Components

 If you create a Web page that contains an Office 2003 Web Component, visitors of the Web page cannot see the Office 2003 Web Component unless they have Office 2003 Web Components installed.
 If the following conditions are true, the visitor is licensed to fully interact with the Office 2003 Web Component: